 The substitution of robots during the competition with other SuperTeam is forbidden.
 Robots will be issued a special code that will distinguish them from other SuperTeams.
 Each robot that belongs to a superteam will receive an ID identifying the robot as being a member of a team.

-Example: Robot A-2: the referee would identify robot with sticker A-2 as robot number 2 belonging to team A. These IDs will be written on the Top Markers of robots (see RoboCupJunior Soccer Rules rule Rule 3.7, “Top Markers”).
+Example: Robot A-2: the referee would identify robot with sticker A-2 as robot number 2 belonging to team A. These IDs will be written on the Top Markers of robots (see RoboCupJunior Soccer Rules Rule 3.5, “Top Markers”).

 Each individual team is required to have at least one of its robots as an active player, with the exception of a sixth team in which case SuperTeam is required to have individual team rotation allowing with that to include all individual teams evenly.
 SuperTeam members can decide freely how to substitute robots between the current players and the reserve players during gameplay, but the captain is required to ask a referee for robot substitution authorization.

-Substitutions are allowed only at every kick-off (see rule Rule 1.4, “Kick-off”).
+Substitutions are allowed only at every kick-off (see Rule 2.3, “Kick-off”).

 The Big field is 540 cm by 340 cm.
 The Big field is marked by a white line that is part of the playing field.
 Around the playing field, beyond the white line, is an outer area of 30 cm width.
 Total dimensions of the Big field, including the outer area, are 600 cm by 400 cm.
 The playing area is divided in sides for each SuperTeam by a black line.